 How do money market accounts work?

-Because of the access to debit cards and check writing abilities, these accounts may be helpful if you need immediate access to your funds.
+Money market accounts are useful if you need immediate access to your funds.
 You don’t need to spend time making a withdrawal or transferring money to a checking account first.

 Money market account vs. money market fund